-It seems like only the lazy haven’t criticized patterns yet.
-Let’s take a look at the most typical arguments.
+It seems like only a lazy person haven’t criticized design patterns yet.
+Let’s take a look at the most typical arguments against using patterns.

 Kludges for a weak programming language

-The need for patterns arises only when people choose a language or technology lacking the necessary level of abstraction.
-In this case, patterns become the kludge that gives the language the much-needed super-abilities.
+Usually the need for patterns arises when people choose a programming language or a technology that lacks the necessary level of abstraction.
+In this case, patterns become a kludge that gives the language much-needed super-abilities.

-For example, the Strategy pattern can be implemented with a simple anonymous (lambda) function in modern programming languages.
+For example, the Strategy pattern can be implemented with a simple anonymous (lambda) function in most modern programming languages.